πŸ“Œ This is Part 2 of the series. Part 1: Theory explains why this matters.

 ParameterValueWhy

-Ignore MQTTNoAccept packets that came via internet
+Ignore MQTTNoAccept packets that came via internet (from MQTT neighbors)

-OK to MQTTYesAllow neighbors to forward your data to map
+OK to MQTTYes ⚠️Critical: allows neighbors to relay your data to OneMesh map

 ParameterValueNote

-PSKAQ==Base encryption key; required if MQTT encryption is on
+PSKAQ==Base encryption key for OneMesh (128-bit); required if MQTT encryption enabled

-Uplink enabledYesSend data from this channel to MQTT
+Uplink enabledYesSend data from this channel to MQTT server

 Position enabledYesTransmit coordinates via this channel

-Precise locationNoHide exact coordinates from other nodes
+Precise locationNoHide exact coordinates from other nodes in channel

-Precision182 mPosition precision in channel
+Precision182 mPosition precision transmitted in channel (~17 bits)

 πŸ“ Position Settings